semaphoreci/docs/docs/examples/ios-continuous-integration-with-xcode.md

 # The agent defines the environment in which your CI runs.
 It is a combination
 # of a machine type and an operating system image.
 For a project built with
-# Xcode you must use one of the Apple machine types, coupled with a macOS image
+# Xcode, you must use one of the Apple machine types coupled with a macOS image
 # running Xcode 11.
 # See https://docs.semaphoreci.com/ci-cd-environment/machine-types/
 # https://docs.semaphoreci.com/ci-cd-environment/macos-xcode-11-image/